juanRiveraAlvarez/juanRiveraAlvarez/README.md

     <p>📍 From Medellín, exploring the chaos between code and reality.</p>

 <h2>💾 About Me</h2>
     <p>Computer Science and Mathematics student at Universidad Nacional.
-Passionate about formal languages, algebraic topology, and software development.</p>
+Passionate about formal languages, Topology, and software development.</p>

 <h2>⚡ Technologies & Tools</h2>
     <ul>